CDCgov/prime-reportstream/prime-router/docs/features/0005-managing-translation-schemas.md

 2. Developer makes changes to the translation schemas and their samples
 3. Developer verifies these changes by running the validation that asserts that running the translation schema with its sample input matches the sample output
 4. Developer syncs translation schemas to the staging azure container and a `validating.txt` file is created
-5. An azure function with a BlobTrigger on the existence of `validating.txt` and runs the same validation in staging
+5. An azure function with a BlobTrigger on the existence of `validating.txt` runs the same validation in staging
     - If the validation fails a page goes off and all files are rolled back to a previous version
 6. The `validating.txt` file is replaced with a `valid-{timestamp}.txt`
 7. The developer runs the GitHub action that syncs the staging and production azure containers performing the same validation